wp-plugins/support-great-writers/readme.txt

 1. Widget displayed in the Widget manager.
 2. Widget displayed in the Side-Bar (your styling may differ)
 3. Widget process flow, illustrating how the products are selected for display
+4. ASIN pool configuration for POSTs and for Default pool

 == Upgrade Notice ==

+= 1.1.1 =
+* Fixed problem with wrapping of form labels on the Settings page.

 = 1.1.0 =
 * IMPORTANT: If you're upgrading from a previous version of the widget, please take note that the name of the widget has been changed from 'SupportGreatAuthors' to 'Amazon Book Store'.